luciuschoi/capistrano-unicorn-nginx-osx/README.md

-# Capistrano::UnicornNginx
+# Capistrano::UnicornNginxOsx

-Capistrano tasks for automatic and sensible unicorn + nginx configuraion.
+Capistrano tasks for automatic and sensible unicorn + nginx configuraion, especially, for Mac OSX server.
+This was customized to work on Mac OSX server, based upon [capistrano-plugins/capistrano-unicorn-nginx](https://github.com/capistrano-plugins/capistrano-unicorn-nginx) gem

 Goals of this plugin: